 While browsing through Amazon’s site, I’ve just noticed that they’ve added wiki functionality to each of their product description pages.
 Here’s what Amazon is recommending users should put in the wiki:

 Think of a Wiki as an encyclopedia entry that everyone who comes to the page will read.
 You should put in relevant factual information that you believe will be of value to others who visit the page.
 A Wiki is not the place to express your opinion; that’s what Customer Reviews and Customer Discussions are for.
-As always, please treat the Amazon community with respect by not writing inappropriate or off-topic comments.
+As always, please treat the Amazon community with respect by not writing inappropriate or off-topic comments, remember that each day there’s more people trying to learn how to sell on amazon.

 There isn’t any information in most of the wikis I looked at yet but this is potentially a great resource for customers to pool information and share knowledge.
 And another example of how consumer companies are losing control over the very facts about their products.
 The wikis aren’t for opinion – they’re for facts gathered by the Amazon community.
 So that might be information about overheating, component failure rates, noise levels etc which would not normally form part of the product data sheet.